FlowFuse/website/src/blog/2024/03/flowfuse-on-siemens-iot2050.md

 <!--more-->

-<div style="background-color: #fff4b9; border:1px solid #ffc400; color: #a27110; padding: 12px; border-radius: 6px; font-style: italic;">Warning: Later in the guide we will be updating Node.JS.
+<div style="background-color: #fff4b9; border:1px solid #ffc400; color: #a27110; padding: 12px; border-radius: 6px; font-style: italic;">Warning: Later in the guide we will be updating Node.js.
 This will break MRAA library.
 This will prevent communication to the GPIO of the device.</div>

+## Goal

+The goal of this blog is to guide the user through the installation process of getting FlowFuse Device agent installed on an IoT2050.
+The IoT2050 come pre-installed with version of 12.22.x Node.js on the [IOT2050_Example_Image_V1.3.1](https://support.industry.siemens.com/cs/document/109741799/downloads-for-simatic-iot20x0?dti=0&lc=en-GB) image.
+A requirement to install FlowFuse Device Agent, Node.js needs to be upgraded to version 18 minimum.
+We will be going through that process.

 ## Prerequisites

-In this guide we will be working with the IoT2050 Advanced, *6ES7 647-0BA00-1YA2*.
+We will be working with the IoT2050 Advanced, *6ES7 647-0BA00-1YA2*.
 The device has been [upgraded](https://support.industry.siemens.com/cs/attachments/109741799/IOT2050_How_To_Firmware_Update_V1.3.pdf) to the latest firmware at the time of writing this article of v1.3.1.
 We will be leveraging the IOT2050_Example_Image_V1.3.1.zip image which is a debian base OS.
 To complete this guide, knowledge of linux based cli is necessary.
 Documentation to complete these requirements can be found [here](https://support.industry.siemens.com/cs/document/109741799/downloads-for-simatic-iot20x0?dti=0&lc=en-GB).

 ## Step by Step Guide